ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 CompletableFuture<SensoryEventResult> result = baker.fireEventAndResolveWhenCompleted(recipeInstanceId, firstOrderPlaced);
 ```

+The old way of firing a event where you get both the co

 #### Wait for a specific Event
+In this new release we have added a highly requested feature.
-A new moment you can ask Baker to notify you on is on a specific Event.
+YOu can now ask baker to notify you on a a specific event.
 You can use the fireEventAndResolveOnEvent method for this.

+The returned future will complete when a event with the given name is fired.

 ```scala tab="Scala"
 val result: Future[SensoryEventResult] = baker.fireEventAndResolveOnEvent(recipeInstanceId, orderPlaced, "eventName")